STAT545-UBC/STAT545-UBC-original-website/block029_factors.md

 #> [1] "Romania"   "Haiti"     "Egypt"     "Thailand"  "Venezuela"
 ```

+This might be useful if you are preparing a report for, say, the Romanian government.
+The reason for always putting Romania first has nothing to do with the *data*, it is important for external reasons and you need a way to express this.

 ### Recode the levels

 Sometimes you have better ideas about what certain levels should be.
-Recode them.
+This is called recoding.

 ```r